 \section{Introduction}

 For algebraic differential equations in the complex domain, the existence of special kinds of solutions often imposes very restrictive conditions on the equations themselves.
 An instance of this is given by Malmquist's centennial result~\cite[Th\'eor\`eme~1]{malmquist}: \begin{theorem}[Malmquist, 1913] Let~$R(w,t)$ be a rational function of~$w$ and~$t$ with complex coefficients.
-Let~$w(t)$ be a transcendental meromorphic solution in~$\mathbf{C}$ to the differential equation Then $R(t)=A(t)w^2+B(t)w+C(t)$, with~$A$, $B$ and~$C$ rational functions (the equation is a Riccati one). \end{theorem} Through the years, this theorem has known many proofs, from the early one by Yosida using Nevalinna theory~\cite{yosida} to the more recent geometric one of Pan and Sebastiani~\cite{pan-sebastiani}.
-Generalizations of the theorem range from results valid for more general first-order non-autonomous equations (including some by Malmquist himself~\cite{malmquist2}), to some valid for higher order non-autonomous equations (although, in general, their conclusions are less categorical than that of Malmquist's original theorem).
+Let~$w$ be a transcendental meromorphic function defined in~$\mathbf{C}$ that is a solution to the differential equation $w'=R(w,t).$ Then $R(t)=A(t)w^2+B(t)w+C(t)$, with~$A$, $B$ and~$C$ rational functions (the equation is a Riccati one). \end{theorem} Through the years, this theorem has known many proofs, from the early one by Yosida using Nevalinna theory~\cite{yosida} to the relatively recent geometric one by Pan and Sebastiani~\cite{pan-sebastiani}.
+Generalizations of the theorem range from results valid for more general first-order nonautonomous equations (including some by Malmquist himself~\cite{malmquist2}) to some valid for higher order nonautonomous equations (although, in general, their conclusions are less categorical than that of Malmquist's original theorem).
 They go from fully algebraic to only partially algebraic ones.
-We refer the reader to~\cite[Ch.~10]{laine} and~\cite{eremenko} for a guide through these generalizations.
+We refer the reader to~\cite[ch.~10]{laine} and~\cite{eremenko} for an overview of some of these generalizations.

-Our main result is a generalization of Malmquist's theorem valid for differential equations given by meromorphic vector fields on complex K\"ahler surfaces (which are, in a way, autonomous, second-order, algebraic systems).
-Our result considers not only solutions given by meromorphic functions defined in the whole plane but, more generally, single-valued ones:
+Our main result is a generalization of Malmquist's theorem valid for differential equations given by meromorphic vector fields on compact complex K\"ahler surfaces (which are, in a way, autonomous, second-order, algebraic systems).
+Our result considers not only solutions given by meromorphic functions defined in the whole complex plane but, more generally, single-valued ones:

-\begin{mainthm} Let~$S$ be a compact K\"ahler surface, $X$ a meromorphic vector field on~$S$, $\Omega\subset\mathbf{C}$ an open subset and~$\Phi:\Omega\to S$ a maximal solution of~$X$ with Zariski-dense image.
-Up to a birational transformation, either \begin{itemize} \item $X$ is holomorphic; or \item $S$ fibers over a rational or elliptic curve, with rational or elliptic fiber, and~$X$ preserves the fibration (the poles of~$X$ are contained in fibers). \end{itemize} \end{mainthm}